Skip to Content

 The Wandering Angel, CC BY-SA 2.0, via Wikimedia Commons

-Philippine Eagles are birds that are endangered and very large.
+Philippine eagles are birds that are very large and endangered.
 They can grow up to 3 feet long and have brown feathers on their head, making them look like hair from a distance.
 Their eyes are yellow with black pupils, which makes it hard for hunters to spot them in the wild.

 The Philippine Eagle is indigenous to the Philippines.
-It is hunted for meat and eggs, as well as trees being cut down, making it difficult to find food.
-Because they are killed by people, and there aren’t enough trees, it is endangered.
-It used to be discovered in Philippine forests in the past.
+It is hunted for meat and eggs, and trees are cut down, making it difficult to find food.
+Because people kill them and there aren’t enough trees, the eagle is endangered.
+It used to be discovered in Philippine forests.
 However, people have been removing trees and building roads.

 There are no animals left for Philippine Eagles to eat.
 This means that they can’t find food.
 Birds like these are endangered because people destroy and hunt their habitat.

 These species are almost extinct in the wild but still exist in zoos.
-They are brown birds with long feathers on their head that make them look like hair when seen from a distance.
+They are brown birds with long feathers on their heads that, when seen from a distance, resemble hair.

 The Philippine eagle lives on four different islands.
 Mindanao has the greatest number of breeding pairs, with 82 to 233.
 On Samar Island, there are six pairs, whereas two each can be found on Leyte and Luzon Islands.
 It’s found in Northern Sierra Madre National Park on Luzon, Mount Apo, Mount Malindang, and Mount Kitanglad National Parks in Mindanao.